 Gnocchi is a famous Italian pasta made from potatoes and flour.
-Here in Teramo, in Abruzzo, we call them ‘surgitt’ from the dialect ‘small mice’.
-The origin of the name is unknown, we have always been told from our mother and grandmas that as our version of gnocchi is very small, compared to the rest of Italy, someone had the brilliant idea of calling them ‘Surgitt’ (small mice).
+Here in Teramo, in the region of Abruzzo, we call them ‘Surgitt’ which means in our Abruzzese dialect ‘small mice’.
+The origin of the name is unknown, we have always been told by our mother and grandmas that as our version of gnocchi is smaller than the usual gnocchi known by everyone.
+Therefore, someone had the brilliant idea of calling them ‘Surgitt’ (small mice).

 - 1 egg

 - Please, follow the instructions here: link.

 Boil the potatoes, and let them cool on the table!